intershop/devenv-4-iom/README.md

     - Start _Hyper-V Manager_
     - Select your PC in the left hand pane
     - Right click on the correct virtual machine (e.g.DockerDesktopVM)
-    - Select _Torn off_ if it is running
+    - Select _Turn off_ if it is running
     - Right click on it again and select _Move_
     - Follow the prompts and move (e.g. _D:\virtualization\Hyper-V_)
     - Go to Docker _Settings > Advanced_